SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ## Client/Manual Acknowledgements
 Duration: 0:12:00

-By default when using Spring Cloud Stream with imperative functions (not reative!) it automatically acknowledges a message when the Function successfully exists.
+By default when using Spring Cloud Stream with imperative functions (not reactive!) it automatically acknowledges a message when the Function successfully exists.
 However sometimes you want more control.
 In this section we'll cover how you can use client/manual acknowledgements to handle this situation.

 Using Client/Manual Acknowledgements can be simplified into a two step process:
 1. Disable auto-acknowledgement in the acknowledgment callback header